Skip to main content

 changing a task's dartboard

-• Why use this: This is essential for Scrum or Kanban workflows where you move entire units of work between stages.
+• Why use this: This is essential for workflows where you move entire units of work between stages.
 It ensures that you don't leave straggling subtasks behind in the backlog when the main feature moves into development

 4. Subtasks complete with parent